ARM-software/abi-aa/aapcs64/aapcs64.rst

 * The subroutine behaves as follows:

-  * If the current thread has access to FEAT_SME and PSTATE.ZA is 1,
-    X0 contains the total size required to save and restore all SME state enabled by PSTATE.ZA.
+  * If ZA state is `active <ZA active state>`_, X0 contains the total size required to save and restore all SME state enabled by PSTATE.ZA.

   * Otherwise, X0 contains a size large enough to represent internal state required for `__arm_sme_save`_ and `__arm_sme_restore`_.